LowOnCode/lowoncode/docs/component.md

 ```

 # Component resolving
-The runtime will parse all top level files as components and sub directories containing a index.js as components.
-Loading components can be done with:
+Components can be added with the following function:
 ```js
 await runtime.addComponents(`${__dirname}/components`)
 ```
+This will resolve all `.js` files and sub directories containing an `index.js` as components.